hon-nova/eCoffee/README.md

 B) Admin Route:

 1. `main_dashboard.html`
-      - contains all sections of the admin route encompassing admin dashboard, admin products and admin user pages for convenient navigation
+      - contains all sections of the admin route, encompassing admin dashboard, admin products and admin user pages for convenient navigation
+      - adds a script tag that utilizes `chart.js` for generating a sales report chart

 2.  `admin_products.html`
       - displayed all current products encompassing the CRUD operations
       - added Pagination functionality at the end of the page